Workshops on Evidence-Based Literacy Teaching, Dyslexia and other Specific Learning

 Tips for classroom teachers - what you can hope to achieve and what you can't do on your own!

-This is a highly interactive workshop that has participants working together and sharing revelations, stories and new understandings.
+This highly interactive workshop has participants working together and sharing revelations, stories and new understandings.